-Dia is 5 km long and 3 km wide and covers an area about 12 sq km, extending from west to east.
-North of the Dia, there are two islets with gulls, Paximadi and Petalidi.
-In the southern part of the island there are 4 quiet bays: the gulf of St George, which is the only port of the island, the Gulf of Kapari, the bay of Panagia and the Gulf of Agrielia.
-On the east, there is the Gulf of Aginara.
-The island has a maximum height of 220 meters and the landscape is generally characterized by stones and shrubs.
+Dia island is located about 6 nautical miles north of Heraklion city.
+It is 5 km long and 3 km wide and covers an area about 12 sq km, extending from west to east.
+To the east and to the west of Dia, there are two islets, Paximadi and Petalidi, respectively.
+In the southern part of the island there are five quiet bays: the bay of Agios Georgios (which hosts the only port of the island), the cove of Kapari, the bay of Panagia, the bay of Agrielia and the bay of Aginara.
+The island has a maximum height of 220 meters at peak Vardia and the landscape is generally characterized by stones and shrubs.
 There are areas with rocky cliffs that reach 60 meters.

-The island is a very important refuge for native plants and animals with very small dispersion in the southern Aegean and one of the most important areas were falcons nest (Falco eleanorae).
-On the island, you may see many wild rabbits and hares coming out from the bushes.
+The island is a very important refuge for native plants and animals with very small dispersion in the southern Aegean and one of the most important areas were falcons nest (e.g. Falco eleanorae).
+On the island, you may see many wild rabbits jumping out from the bushes.

 Scientists believe that 5000 years ago the island was full of forests, and many springs.
 However, the forest has disappeared because the wood was used to build ships, while after about 1000 years springs stopped as well.
 Also, the island is a shelter for the endangered Cretan Ibex.